boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

-   granular, fine-grained manner, with dedicated resource allocation for each RFC XXXX Network Slice and dedicated resource allocation for number of traffic classes (most commonly up 4 or 8 traffic classes, depending on the HW capability of the equipment) within each IETF Network Slice.
+   granular, fine-grained manner, with dedicated resource allocation for each RFC XXXX Network Slice and dedicated resource allocation for number of traffic classes (most commonly up 4 or 8 traffic classes, depending on the HW capability of the equipment) within each RFC XXXX Network Slice.

 ####  Inbound Edge Resource Control